Atharva377/Recipe_Manager_App/README.md

 ### 🎯 Advanced Recipe Management
 - **Smart Search & Filtering** - Perform searches in real time by title/description with multiple filter options
 - **Nutrition Tracking** - All nutritional information for each recipe (counting calories, protein, carbs, fat)
+- **Print Recipe** - Easily print any recipe in a clean, formatted layout with a single click

 ### 📱 QR Code Integration
 - **Dynamic QR Generation** - Generate a scannable QR code for viewing the website on mobile